-It might be due to the fact that passing the 4 GED tests can be spread through many months or even years, and the graduation celebrations are at different dates for many students and are spread throughout the year.
+It might be due to the fact that passing the 4 GED tests can be spread over many months or even years, and the graduation celebrations are on different dates for many students and are spread throughout the year.

 Either way, even if you have no possibility to wear the traditional graduation cap and gown, we want to find a way to celebrate this important milestone in your life.